arq5x/bedtools2/docs/content/tools/intersect.rst

 ===========================    =========================================================================================================================================================
 Option                         Description
 ===========================    =========================================================================================================================================================
-**-a**		                     BED/GFF/VCF file A. Each feature in A is compared to B in search of overlaps.
+**-a**		                     BAM/BED/GFF/VCF file "A".
+Each feature in A is compared to B in search of overlaps.
 Use "stdin" if passing A with a UNIX pipe.
-**-b**		                     BED/GFF/VCF file B. Use "stdin" if passing B with a UNIX pipe.
+**-b**		                     One or more BAM/BED/GFF/VCF file(s) "B".
+Use "stdin" if passing B with a UNIX pipe.
+                               **NEW!!!**: -b may be followed with multiple databases and/or wildcard (*) character(s).
 **-abam**	                     BAM file A. Each BAM alignment in A is compared to B in search of overlaps.
-Use "stdin" if passing A with a UNIX pipe: For example: samtools view -b <BAM> | bedtools intersect -abam stdin -b genes.bed
+Use "stdin" if passing A with a UNIX pipe: For example: samtools view -b <BAM> | bedtools intersect -abam stdin -b genes.bed.  **Note**: no longer necessary after version 2.19.0
 **-ubam**	                     Write uncompressed BAM output.
 The default is write compressed BAM output.
 **-bed**	                     When using BAM input (-abam), write output as BED.
 The default is to write output in BAM when using -abam.
 For example:   ``bedtools intersect -abam reads.bam -b genes.bed -bed``
 **-wa**		                     Write the original entry in A for each overlap.